An Intro into the World of Business Relationship Management, Part 1: What is a BRM, a BRMP, and the BRM Institute?

 As an organizational capability, anyone working in a service provider role to the business should be skilled in core Business Relationship Management competencies (knowledge, skills, and behaviors) to foster effective value-producing relationships between the service provider and its business partners.

 Experienced business analysts and program/project managers may move to a BRM role or utilize the BRM competencies in their work.
 PMs and BAs often need to create productive connections between the business and the service provider.
 They also help orchestrate key resources and capabilities needed to drive business value through projects and programs, facilitate working relationship between parties, get the business to understand and value the technology to maximize its use, and get the service provider to understand the business needs.
 Really good senior BAs and PMs take a strategic view of the organization to maximize value and realize benefits.
 These are the exact same skills needed by a BRM.

 What is BRMP®?

-Just like the Project Management Professional (PMP)®, PMI Professional in Business Analysis (PMI-PBA)®, and CBAP/CCBA, the BRM also has a professional certification.
-The BRMP is the newest, hottest certification to hit the market.
+Just like the other professional certifications, the BRM also has a professional certification from the BRM Institute.
+The BRMP is one of the newest certifications to hit the market.
 The BRMP stands for Business Relationship Management Professional.
 It is the first level of certification for Business Relationship Managers.
 This certification is designed to provide those in a BRM role or those looking to move into a BRM role with the foundational knowledge they need to be successful.
 The foundational knowledge is captured in the BRMBOK (BRM Body of Knowledge).
 The BRMBOK can be downloaded for free as a member of BRM Institute (Business Relationship Management Institute) or ordered on Amazon in paperback or eBook.

 What is BRM Institute®?

 To further promote and develop Business Relationship Managers around the world, the Business Relationship Management Institute (BRM Institute) was created.
 BRM Institute is a non-profit corporation that serves the Business Relationship Management professional community by providing membership, certification, and professional development to help maximize Business Relationship Management capability in organizations.
 BRM Institute is the go-to source of up-to-date BRM knowledge and leading practices and the forum to exchange ideas with other practitioners in the field.